What Is Schumann Resonance?

 |---|---|---|

-| Schumann resonance | Natural electromagnetic resonances in the Earth-ionosphere cavity. | Often referenced in PEMF, grounding, and frequency wellness marketing. |
+| Schumann resonance | Natural electromagnetic resonances in the Earth-ionosphere cavity. | Often referenced in PEMF, grounding, and frequency-wellness marketing. |

-| 7.83 Hz | The most commonly cited fundamental Schumann resonance frequency. | Often described as a calming or grounding frequency, but claims need caution. |
+| Approximately 7.83 Hz | A commonly cited approximation of the fundamental Schumann resonance. | Often used as a PEMF setting or wellness reference, but not proof of a health outcome. |

-| Hz | Hertz, or cycles per second. | Used to describe PEMF frequency settings. |
+| Hz | Hertz, or cycles per second. | Used to describe frequency settings in PEMF devices. |

-| PEMF frequency | How often a pulsed electromagnetic field cycles. | Frequency alone does not describe intensity, waveform, or safety. |
+| PEMF frequency | How often the device-generated signal repeats. | Does not describe field strength, waveform, session time, or safety by itself. |

-| Wellness claim | A consumer claim about relaxation, grounding, sleep, energy, or recovery. | Should not be treated as medical evidence by itself. |
+| Wellness claim | A consumer claim involving relaxation, sleep, grounding, recovery, or energy. | Should not be treated as medical evidence by itself. |

 Why Is 7.83 Hz Associated With Schumann Resonance?

-7.83 Hz is commonly cited as the fundamental Schumann resonance frequency.
+Approximately 7.83 Hz is commonly cited as the fundamental Schumann resonance frequency.

 A responsible interpretation is: